nikhilCad/jovianDeepLearningPyTorch/README.md

 ✔ L3   -----------  ✔ 1     ✔ 2      ✔ 3   ---- Using GPU

-❌ L4   -----------  ❌ 1     ✔ 2 ---- Classifying images of everyday objects using a neural network
+✔ L4   -----------  ✔ 1     ✔ 2 ---- Classifying images of everyday objects using a neural network
-03 cifar not done

 ❌ L5   -----------  ✔ 1     ✔ 2      ❌ 3 ----CNN,CIFAR10 images using ResNet